Theseus88/Powering-Your-Raspberry-Pi-4-Model-B-with-the-40-Pin-Header/README.md

 Output Voltage = 1.25 * (1 + R2 / R1)
 ```

-In this guide, we'll be using a 240 ohm resistor for R1 and an 820 ohm resistor for R2.
+In this guide, we'll be using a 240-ohm resistor for R1 and an 820-ohm resistor for R2.
 This specific combination delivers an output voltage around 5.52 volts, perfectly suitable for powering your Raspberry Pi 4 Model B.

 Need to adjust the output voltage for a different application?
 No problem!
 Check out this [online resistor calculator](https://www.tmatlantic.com/encyclopedia/index.php?ELEMENT_ID=53993 "online resistor calculator") to explore various resistor combinations and their corresponding output voltages.